zwets/zwets.github.io/about.md

 ## Introducing io.zwets.it

 Io is Zwets is Marco van Zwetselaar.
 For [many](http://web.archive.org/web/*/http://zwets.com/) years\* my digital namespace has been [zwets.com](http://zwets.com/).
 I am still there but have forked the coder part of my identity to here.
-This is not so much about the blogging, rather that I need a place for "tech stuff that should go on the internet".
+Not so much for the blogging, more to have a place to put things on the internet.

 ### So who is zwets@zwets.com?